krunl86/webool_test/README.md

 - go to webool_app folder
 - in terminal run " flutter run" command

+# What if token Expire for APILayer.com
+- for replacing token go to
+- packages > webool_network > lib > common > config > api_config.dart
+- and replace "staticToken" variable with new token

 # In Last

 - do let me know your feedback for this setup. love to hear from expert to evoluate my knowledge an understanding